 Driving in snow and ice

-The Met Office provide the weather warmings up to seven days ahead for wind, snow, ice, fog, rain, thunderstorms and lightning.
+The Met Office provides the weather warmings up to seven days ahead for wind, snow, ice, fog, rain, thunderstorms and lightning.
 You can also find alerts in its social media channels.
 In the winter weather always allow more time to complete your journey; you will be driving slower than you normally do and you should allow for delays.

 What to take with you

 The Highway Code advises motorist to take an emergency kit with them in case of adverse weather conditions.

 Apart from these essentials, it could be useful to add a warning triangle and high-visibility vest.
 It is strongly recommendable to ensure your mobile phone is fully charged in case of an emergency.

 Before you start driving you must clear all the snow and ice off not only the windows but also off of, lights and number plates; the Highway Code states that lights and number plates must be clearly visible and legible.
 The snow on the roof of the car could slip and obscure your vision while driving.
 Don’t forget to remove the snow from all the roof!

 Condensation on the windows and mirrors can obscure your vision while driving, please make sure they are free of condensation before driving away!